All Episodes

 Socialism is where the government owns the means of production.

-They're not gonna they're gonna just tell everybody else who does own what they own how to run it.
+They're going to just tell everybody else who does own what they own how to run it.

-They're gonna regulate them to say That we got into trouble because we didn't have enough regulation?
+They're going to regulate them to say that we got into trouble because we didn't have enough regulation.

 We got into trouble because of liberalism.